• FAQs

 • Do I need a visa to visit Tibet?

 Yes, you will need a visa and travel permit to visit Tibet.
-We arrange this on behalf of our clients and will request the necessary information and explain the process to you.
+We arrange this on behalf of our clients, at no additional cost as part of our service to you.
+In order to make the arrangements on your behalf, when you book a trip to Tibet with us we will request the necessary information and explain the process to you.

 As of January 2024 the rules for visiting Tibet have changed.
 The Chinese Government controls all travel to and within Tibet as well as the issue of visas and travel permits.
-The recent changes to this mean that visiting Tibet for foreigners is not as easy as previously, particularly for groups smaller than 5 (all travelling together) or for solo travellers.
+The recent changes to this mean that visiting Tibet for foreigners is not as easy as previously, particularly for groups smaller than 5 (all travelling together) or for solo travellers, travelling into Tibet from Nepal, either overland or flying to Lhasa.
 However it is still possible and we believe it's important and a great experience to visit Tibet and learn more about this beautiful region and culture.
-Groups of 5 or more travellers can enter Tibet via Nepal or solo travellers must now enter via China.
-We will be updating the Tibet Destination page of our website and writing a blog with more details on the current rules for visiting Tibet so please check those for the latest information or contact us for details.
+Small groups, travelling together can enter Tibet via Nepal but solo travellers or groups less than 5 must either join a group or enter Tibet via China.
+The visa processing times are also slightly different with a shorter time if entering from China.
+Before booking your trip to Tibet please check with us for the latest information as the rules for entering Tibet are subject to change.

 • Do you have a refer a friend scheme?